OV3RLORDS-MODS/Node-Manager/README.md

 -------------------------------------------

-GSM is your comprehensive solution for managing game servers with unmatched efficiency and ease.
+Node Manager is your comprehensive solution for managing game servers with unmatched efficiency and ease.
 Built with Python, GSM offers an intuitive interface to simplify your server management tasks.
 Here’s what you can expect:

 🚀 Key Features: